projectatomic/adb-vagrant-registration/README.md

   config.registration.skip = true
 ```

-- **unregister_on_halt** disables or enables automatic unregistration on halt (on shut down) so the box will unregister only on destroy.
-By default the plugin unregisters on halt, you can however change that by setting the option to `false`:
+- **unregister_on_halt** disables or enables automatic unregistration on halt (on shut down).
+By default the plugin unregisters on halt, you can however change that by setting the option to `false` so that the box will unregister only on destroy:

 ```ruby
   config.registration.unregister_on_halt = false
 ```

 - **manager** selects the registration manager provider.
-By default the plugin will use the `subscription_manager` manager, you can however change that by setting the option to a different manager:
+By default the plugin will use the `subscription_manager` as the registration manager provider.
+You can however, change that by setting the option to a different manager:

 ```ruby
   config.registration.manager = 'subscription_manager'